Why do some of your GERD-safe recipes contain GERD triggers?

+Unfortunately, there are no hard and fast rules as to which foods will trigger reflux.
 GERD triggers are generally specific to each individual and one person might be able to tolerate chocolate where another can't.
 The same holds true for such things as lemon juice, onions and garlic.

 Start slowly.
 Use recipes with one ingredient that might bother you at a time to see what triggers your reflux.
 Sometimes that might even be a recipe with a lot of garlic where only a single clove does not provoke symptoms.
 For most folks this does take some experimentation.
 Some Dr. Gourmet recipes do have small amounts of ingredients that are considered GERD triggers.
 The key is that these are in very small amounts and not the dominant ingredient.